KomodoPlatform/developer-docs/docs/basic-docs/komodo-api/crosschain.md

   - The publishing resource is monitored by the notary operators (currently the discord channel: [#cc-momom](https://discord.gg/JE9tkmN))
 - The notary operators must collect the burn transaction, and check its validity and existence in the source chain
   - To check the transaction, the notary operators use the `migrate_checkburntransactionsource` method
-  - If the burn transaction is successfully validated, the notary operators must create approval transactions in the destination chain and publish their transaction ids back into the publishing resource
+  - If the burn transaction is successfully validated, the notary operators must create approval transactions using the method [migrate_createnotaryapprovaltransaction](#migrate_createnotaryapprovaltransaction) in the destination chain and publish their transaction ids back into the publishing resource
-- The user collects the transaction ids and calls the [migrate_createimporttransaction](./crosschain.html#migrate-createimporttransaction) method, passing the collected notary approval transaction ids as arguments
+- The user collects the transaction ids and calls the [migrate_createimporttransaction](./crosschain.html#migrate-createimporttransaction) method, passing the collected notary approval transaction ids as arguments in the destination chain
   - Currently, the user must have at least 5 successful notary-approval transactions for an import transaction to be considered as valid in the destination chain

 ### migrate_checkburntransactionsource